 The seed funding initiative supports early-stage research conducted by faculty and investigators with a primary appointment in the School of Public Health.
 Funding is available for activities such as conducting preliminary research to inform study design, demonstrating feasibility of research protocols, pilot-testing novel methodologies, exploring translational research methods in public health (all fields), or initiating new interdisciplinary research.

-ACADEMIC YEAR 2017-18 COMPETITION
+ACADEMIC YEAR 2018-19 COMPETITION

-Awards are available to faculty and other researchers with 40% or more effort in the current academic year (teaching, clinical, and research) dedicated to the School of Public Health.
+ELIGIBILITY: Awards are available to faculty and other researchers with 40% or more effort in the current academic year (teaching, clinical, and research) dedicated to the School of Public Health.
 Applicants must have a primary university appointment in the School of Public Health.
 Only one proposal per PI will be accepted.

-Applications in all areas will be accepted, but investigators must explain how the proposed research will facilitate future extramural funding.
+TYPES OF PROJECTS: Applications in all areas will be accepted, but investigators must explain how the proposed research will facilitate future extramural funding.
 Resubmission applications will be accepted.

-We anticipate a total of $40,000 in available funds.
+AVAILABLE FUNDING: We anticipate a total of $40,000 in available funds.
 Awards typically range from $10,000 to $20,000, and investigators are encouraged to consider the program’s goal to fund as many applications as possible.
 Matching funds or tangible support from relevant Division(s) is strongly encouraged.
 Budget requests may include items necessary to strengthen an important area for the research enterprise, including salary support for investigators.
 No indirect costs are allowed.